GarinJTanner/mysql-usa-mapping/README.md

 # Mapping the United States in MySQL

-A relational database with people, places, cities, zip codes, states and county lines.
+A relational database with people, places, cities, states, zip codes and county lines.
 Designed for MySQL 5.6 and greater.

 Run the scripts in this order:
 1. USA.sql